renliangfeng/sail4j-iiq-idn/README.md

     	</if>

-	The following section is added just before `<antcall inheritall="true" target="prepareCustomConfig"/>`.
-This section is to configure how the Rule XML files are generated.
+	The following section should be added just before `<antcall inheritall="true" target="prepareCustomConfig"/>`.
+It is to configure how the Rule XML files are generated.
 You can specify the location of Java source files and the folder where the Rule XML files will be written.

        <!-- generate Rules from Java code -->
        <taskdef name="genRule" classname="com.sailpoint.sail4j.ant.GenerateRuleTask">